-Shipwrecks ruined whaling careers.
+Shipwrecks sometimes ruined whaling careers.
 For George Pollard, Nantucket whaler and captain of the Essex, the proverbial lightning struck twice.
-After safely returning home in the summer of 1821, Pollard set out again that fall on the Two Brothers, a whaler bound back to the Pacif-ic.
-The ship struck a reef in shoals to the northwest of the Hawaiian Islands, and although he was reluctant to abandon ship, the crew safely evacuated to the nearby whaler Martha.
-The ship Two Brothers was lost to the sea…
+After safely returning home in the summer of 1821, Pollard set out again that fall in command of the Two Brothers, another whaler bound back for the Pacific.
+The ship struck a reef in Febraury 1823 in shoals to the northwest of the Hawaiian Islands, and, although he was reluctant to abandon ship, his crew safely evacuated to the nearby whaler Martha.
+Pollard never received another command.

-…until maritime archeologists rediscovered the wreckage in 2008.
-Working at the Papahanaumokuakea Marine National Monument in Hawai’i, a team of NOAA marine archeologists discovered a cooking pot and anchor sunk 15 feet onto the seafloor.
-Further exploration led by Dr. Kelly Gleason revealed more pots, bricks, grinding stones, and har-poons—all artifacts that pointed to whaling activity in the early 1800s.
+In 2008, NOAA marine archeologists discovered the wreck of the Two Brothers.
+Working at the Papahanaumokuakea Marine National Monument in Hawai’i, they discovered a cooking pot and anchor 15 feet down on the seabed.
+Further exploration led by Dr. Kelly Gleason revealed more pots, bricks, grinding stones, and harpoons—all artifacts pointing to whaling activity in the early 1800s.

-While the Two Brothers was a victimless disaster (besides costing Pollard his career), other shipwrecks involved the tragic loss of life.
-In these situations, marine archaeologists follow the same protocols as their land-based colleagues, respecting the watery grave of mariners.
+While the Two Brothers wreck claimed no lives, other shipwrecks involved the tragic loss of life.
+In these situations, marine archaeologists follow the same protocols as their land-based colleagues, respecting mariners’ watery graves.

-It was known among whalemen that along the equator there was a promising region to hunt the prized sperm whale.
-Charts by Charles Haskins Townsend document the number of whale kills “along the line”.
+After 1820, it became known among whalemen that the equatorial Pacific was a promising region to hunt the prized sperm whale.
+Charts by Charles Haskins Townsend document the number of whales captured “along the line.”